rudsvar/Lambada/README.md

 * Lambda abstractions
 * Application of lambda abstractions on values
 * Evaluation of expressions
+* Lists and tuples, in Lambada or host language?

 ## Possible future features
 * A way of printing values?